FlorianSchepers/Meminto/README.md

 ##### Hugging Face Access Token

-In order to download a pretrained `pyannote.audio` model for speaker diarization from Hugging Face you will need to accept their terms and get an Hugging Face access token.
+In order to download a pretrained `pyannote.audio` model for speaker diarization from Hugging Face you will need to accept their terms and get a Hugging Face access token.
 To do so follow the first three steps of the `TL;DR` at https://huggingface.co/pyannote/speaker-diarization.<br>
-Before running Meminto store your access token in an environment variable called `HUGGING_FACE_ACCESS_TOKEN`.<br>
+Before running Meminto, store your access token in an environment variable called `HUGGING_FACE_ACCESS_TOKEN`.<br>
 <br>
 On Linux/MacOS:
 ```Shell